mikkamp/dmg-read-more/README.md

 1. A read more block linking to a specific post
 2. A WP-CLI search utility for finding a block within posts

+## WP-CLI command examples

+- `wp dmg-read-more search` : Search for the dmg/dmg-read-more block, withing posts from the last 30 days
+- `wp dmg-read-more search --date-after=2025-01-01` : Search for the block in any posts created after the 1st of January 2025
+- `wp dmg-read-more search --date-after=2025-01-01 --date-before=2025-01-31` : Search for the block in any posts created in January

 ## Prerequisites

 -   WordPress 6.8+